mindee/mindee-api-dotnet/README.md

 ```

 ### Define the API Key
 The API key is retrieved using `IConfiguration`.

 So you could define it in multiple ways:
-- From an environment variable
+* From an environment variable
 ```
 MindeeApiSettings__ApiKey
 ```
-- From an appsettings.json file
+* From an appsettings.json file
 ```
 "MindeeApiSettings": {
-    "ApiKey": ""m-api-key"
+    "ApiKey": ""my-api-key"
 },
 ```